Campus Store Credit and Textbook Credit FAQ

 When will the credits be available to use?

 The Textbook and Campus Store Credits requested through the student portal will be available for use 24-48 hours after they are requested.
-Textbook Credit entered manually into the MBS Direct system by a financial aid administrator will be available in 24-48 hours as a "voucher" on the MBS site.
+Textbook Credit entered manually into the BNC Virtual system by a financial aid administrator will be available in 24-48 hours as a "voucher" on the BNC Virtual site.
 Campus Store Credit entered manually by The Hive manager will be available for use immediately in the Student Center campus store.

 I am a veteran or use third-party resources.
 What is my process?

-GI Chapter 33: Apply for Textbook and Campus Store Credit by emailing email@example.com Within 24-48 hours the credit you will receive a confirmation email and be active at the MBS Direct site for you to purchase your materials.
+The VA sends a stipend for textbooks and materials directly to the student.
+Because of this, books and supplies costs are an out of pocket expense for Chapter 33 recipients.
+If however, you are a Chapter 33 recipient and have anticipated financial aid in excess of your tuition, you can request a bookstore credit and utilize the amount of anticipated aid, prior to the add/drop date.
+Apply for Textbook and Campus Store Credit by emailing firstname.lastname@example.org Within 24-48 hours the credit you will receive a confirmation email and be active at the BNC Virtual site for you to purchase your materials.
 Keep in mind Textbook Credit can be used to pay for shipping.

-GI Chapter 31: Option 1: Visit the MBS Direct website, locate your classes, select course materials and place them in your cart.
+GI Chapter 31: Option 1: Visit the BNC Virtual website, locate your classes, select course materials and place them in your cart.
 It is suggested you choose new books or electronic resources, in case the used book inventory is exhausted at the time you return to make the purchase.
 Then select a shipping option, keeping in mind your aid will cover shipping costs to mail the materials directly to you.
 There is no option to save the cart, but you can take a screenshot to document the cost which is the "quote".
-Send the screenshot containing the "quote" to firstname.lastname@example.org; the administrator who monitors this address will manually enter the entire amount of your "quote", including shipping and tax, into the MBS system to create a credit "voucher".
+Send the screenshot containing the "quote" to email@example.com; the administrator who monitors this address will manually enter the entire amount of your "quote", including shipping and tax, into the BNC Virtual system to create a credit "voucher".
 In 24-48 hours the credit will be available and you will be able to return to the site to purchase the materials using the credit "voucher".
-Option 2: Call the MBS Direct 24/7 resource/ customer service center at 1-800-325-3252.
+Option 2: Contact the BNC Virtual Contact Us page.
 Provide the representative with your course numbers; the representative will place the materials in a cart.
 Indicate the shipping option you prefer, and then ask the representative to email you a screenshot of the shopping cart, AND to save the shopping cart for you (an option not available at the website).
-Forward the email with the screenshot to email@example.com; the administrator who monitors this address will manually enter the entire amount of your cart (the "quote"), including shipping and tax, into the MBS system to create a credit "voucher".
-In 24-48 hours the credit will be available; call the 24/7 MBS Direct customer service line again and ask the representative to convert your quote to a cart, and make the purchase using the voucher.
+Forward the email with the screenshot to firstname.lastname@example.org; the administrator who monitors this address will manually enter the entire amount of your cart (the "quote"), including shipping and tax, into the BNC Virtual system to create a credit "voucher".
+In 24-48 hours the credit will be available; contact the BNC Virtual customer service (Contact Us page) again and ask the representative to convert your quote to a cart, and make the purchase using the voucher.

 Other Third-Party Resources, including visually impaired: Same process as GI Chapter 31 above.
 If you need assistance, contact email@example.com.